Use NewCrop eRx to send electronic prescriptions for patients.

 - Click Add Ingredient.

-- Type in the name of the drug in the Active Ingredients column and enter the quantity.
+- Type drug name in the Active Ingredients column and enter the quantity.

 - Repeat for each drug in the compound.